 the bladder, ureters, and kidneys

-Because the urinary tract is involved, children with prune belly syndrome are usually
+Because the urinary tract is involved, children with prune belly syndrome often can't

-unable to completely empty their bladders and have serious bladder, ureter, and kidney
+completely empty their bladders.
+This can cause serious bladder, ureter, and kidney

 A child with prune belly syndrome may also have other birth defects.
-Most commonly,
+Most often, these

 in their external genitalia, as well.